Veeral28/Docker_projects/Exp-9/README.md

 ## 🎯 Conclusion

-By using **Minikube with Docker**, you can easily run Kubernetes locally without needing VirtualBox or Hyper-V. This setup allows developers to test and experiment with Kubernetes deployments effortlessly. 🚀🔥
+By using **Minikube with Docker**, you can easily run Kubernetes locally without needing VirtualBox or KVM.
+This setup allows developers to test and experiment with Kubernetes deployments effortlessly. 🚀🔥

 💡 **Next Steps:**
 - Deploy custom applications in Minikube.